BC Transmission Corporation: Operations

 BCTC managed and operated all of BC Hydro's transmission network, including over 300 substations and 18,000 km of transmission lines throughout British Columbia, at voltages from 69 kV to 500 kV.

 BCTC had over 350 employees, most of which were located at its headquarters in the Bentall Centre in Downtown Vancouver.
 BCTC also owned the network control centres used to operate the BC Transmission system, and had a small number of employees posted in field offices at other locations in BC.
 Its total assets were valued at over $2.5 billion CAD.

 BC Hydro retained ownership of and management of their generating facilities in British Columbia.
 Points of interconnection were established between BC Hydro and BCTC, and BC Hydro became a network transmission customer through the Open Access Transmission Tariff.

 While the power system assets were still owned by BC Hydro, the corporate function was that of silent owner.
-BCTC was setup with the management authority for the system, including control of all investment management and maintenance planning, while BC Hydro divisions continued to supply engineering services, field operations resources, and other functions through service agreements.
+BCTC was set up with the management authority for the system, including control of all investment management and maintenance planning, while BC Hydro divisions continued to supply engineering services, field operations resources, and other functions through service agreements.